NadaAdem/School_District_Analysis/README.md

 ## Summary

-Summarize  Analyzing this dataset after  the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summarize  Analyzing this dataset after  the updated school district analysis in reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

  - Average Scores and Passing Percentages do not increase as spending per student increases.
  - School Sizes  considering  "Large" Schools (Over 2,000 Students) have the lowest average scores and passing percentages.